His Bloody Project by Graeme Macrae Burnet

 What a terrific book!
 One of my top nine reads of 2020.

-There is much literary game-playing in Graeme Macrae Burnet’s His Bloody Project: a confession, newspaper excerpts, medical reports, a travelogue, witness statements, footnotes, and a preface from the compiler - all related to the circumstances around three brutal murders committed by 17-year-old Roderick Macrae in Culduie, Scotland, 1869.
+There’s a lot of literary game-playing in Graeme Macrae Burnet’s His Bloody Project: a confession, newspaper excerpts, medical reports, a travelogue, witness statements, footnotes, and a preface from the compiler - all related to the circumstances around three brutal murders committed by 17-year-old Roderick Macrae in Culduie, Scotland, 1869.

 Roderick’s slow-burning account of his bloody crimes is humble and eloquent, logical and dispassionate - attributes which cast doubt on the authenticity and provenance of his statement.
 This is a book about the presentation and manipulation of evidence, the root causes of criminal behaviour, the development of criminal studies, and what it means to act out of character.
 It’s also a book about our appetite for dreadful acts, the glamour of murderers, and the entertainment we take in the judicial spectacle.